-A total hip replacement is an effective solution to minimising hip pain, which is generally caused by the wearing away of the cartilage, protecting your hip joint.
-This loss of buffering between the ball and socket of your hip joint is the cause of your hip pain, a total hip replacement is designed to relieve you of your hip pain and improve your mobility.
+A total hip replacement is an effective solution to minimising hip pain, which is caused by the wearing away of the cartilage of the hip joint.

 A total hip replacement replaces the head (the ball) of your femur and resurfaces the acetabulum (socket or cup) of the pelvis.
 The benefits of a total hip replacement are numerous and result in a significant improvement in your lifestyle and your quality of life.

-Dr Hartley's secretary will organise for you to be seen at the pre-admission clinic 1-2 weeks prior to surgery.
-During this visit your specialist physician will organise appropriate investigations such as a chest x-ray, ECG and blood tests.
-Dr Hartley's secretary will also organise approbate x-rays and CT scans.
+Dr Hartley's secretary will organise for you to be seen by a physician or at the pre-admission clinic prior to surgery.
+During this visit your specialist physician will review your investigations such as a chest x-ray, ECG and blood tests.

-Stop taking aspirin, anti-inflammatories and herbal medications 7 days prior to surgery as they can cause bleeding and other side effects.
+Stop taking aspirin, anti-inflammatories and herbal medications at least seven days prior to surgery as they can cause increased bleeding as well as other side effects.
 You are strongly advised to cease smoking for as long as possible prior to surgery.

 Your anaesthetist will meet you in the anaesthetic bay just prior to your operation and discuss your anaesthetic.

 A revision hip replacement occurs when part or all of a total hip replacement fails or becomes loose.
-Common causes for joint replacement failure include infection, loosening of the components from the bone, wearing-out of the components which can cause dislocation or an unstable joint, fractures of the bone near a joint replacement and ongoing pain following the initial surgery.
+Common causes for joint replacement failure include infection, loosening of the components, wearing-out of the components which can cause dislocation or an unstable joint, fractures of the bone near the replacement and ongoing pain following the initial surgery.

-Surgery is usually but not always more extensive than previous surgery.
-Dr Hartley will send you for routine blood tests and any other investigations required prior to your surgery.
+Surgery is usually, but not always, more extensive than the original surgery.
 You will be asked to undertake a general medical check-up with a physician and attend to any other medical, surgical or dental problems before your operation.
-You will meet the nurses and answer some questions for the hospital records and your anaesthetist will also ask you some questions.

-Stop taking aspirin or anti-inflammatory and herbal medications 10 days prior to surgery as they can cause bleeding, and make arrangements around the house prior to surgery i.e. if your bedroom is upstairs you'll need to relocate your sleeping quarters to minimise movement.
+You are required to stop taking aspirin or anti-inflammatory and herbal medications 10 days prior to surgery as they can cause increased bleeding.
+Don't forget to make arrangements around the house prior to surgery i.e. try and organise your bed, kitchen and bathroom all on the one level for when you return home.

-You will be given hospital clothes to change into and have a shower before surgery.
-The operation site will be shaved and cleaned and you will be transferred to the operating theatre.
-Revision total hip replacement takes longer than a standard total hip replacement and do have higher complication rates.
+Revision total hip replacement takes longer than a standard total hip replacement and therefore the complication rate is higher.
 Surgery is usually performed through the same incision but is usually extended in one or both directions.

 A hip fracture usually occurs just below the ball of your hip joint.
-The type of hip fracture surgery you require depends on the type of break you have and which parts of your hip joint are involved.
+The type of surgery you will require will depend on where the break is in the femur (thigh bone) and how comminuted the fracture is (how many pieces).

 It is common to remain in hospital for between one and three weeks following surgery.
 A physiotherapist will see you once or twice a day following surgery.
 You might be recommended to be transferred to rehab for further physiotherapy after about one week.

-For more information on total hip replacement surgery, revised hip replacement surgery or surgical operations to reduce hip pain and heal hip fractures - please call our receptionist - Annie Thomas on 1300 447 563 or complete our online enquiry form. .
+For more information on total hip replacement surgery, revised hip replacement surgery or surgical operations to reduce hip pain and heal hip fractures - please call our receptionist on 1300 447 563 or complete our online enquiry form. .